 The single most important way for a boy to prepare himself for college is to make the most out of his time at St. Albans.
 Those boys who truly engage in the classroom, on the field, and in their clubs and activities find their college search and application process to be a natural extension of what they have already begun.
 Once boys find their footing in the Upper School, they should start to identify their favorite subjects and activities, and they should pursue these with energy and enthusiasm.
 As they begin Form V, boys should choose their courses well, push themselves harder than ever in the classroom, and consider seeking leadership positions in activities that interest them.
-In the winter of Form V, the College Office, made up of Peter Kelley, Sam Schaffer, Linda Stratton, and me, formally steps in with large and small group presentations and individual and group meetings that begin and end with the question: what is each boy looking for in a college?
+In the winter of Form V, the College Office, made up of Peter Kelley, Sam Schaffer, Linda Stratton, and me, formally steps in with large and small group presentations and individual and group meetings that begin and end with the same question: What is each boy looking for in a college?
 Although we in the College Office help build lists, solve problems, assist with applications, read essays, host college representatives, submit school records, and serve as intermediaries between students and colleges, our most important charge is to help each boy discover the colleges that best match his educational, extracurricular, and personal goals.

-We in the College Office feel privileged to have worked with the Class of 2016, and we are excited to watch from afar as they continue to find themselves and to be themselves.
+We in the College Office feel privileged to have worked with the Class of 2017, and we are excited to watch from afar as they continue to find themselves and to be themselves.
 Congratulations!